-My work is experiential so it is a reflection of what I am thinking, feeling, or surrounded by at a given time.
-Some of the themes that continually resurface in my work include natural history, the urban environment, buildings, and social issues.
-Often, my work touches on a number of these concerns concurrently, creating rich and subtle dialogues.
-Being from a large city, these subjects were pervasive in my everyday life and critical to what fostered my studies in natural history and botany.
-I marveled how plants and creatures managed to survive among the bricks and bedlam of the urban environment.
-Since living in North Carolina, my experiences and observations with natural history have been informed in dramatically new ways.
-Paper is absolutely my favorite surface.
-The tactile nature of mark-making that printmaking and drawing provide allows an intimacy that I find most rewarding.
+Over the course of my career making art, certain stylized symbols drawn from natural history and the urban environment continually resurface in my work, as well as the desire to confront issues surrounding society or the environment.
+Often, my work touches on a number of these concerns concurrently, creating subtle dialogues.
+Being originally from a large Northeastern city, I marveled how plants and creatures managed to survive among the bricks and bedlam of the urban environment.
+After training as a Master Naturalist and Gardener and moving to the Southeastern United States my experiences and observations have informed my work in dramatically new ways.
 The personal nature of artist books, their size, and the scope of media employed to create them make it the perfect medium for me to navigate topics on which I reflect.
+The tactile and personal nature of mark-making through drawing, painting, and printmaking enables me to convey my subjects as I see them rather than as they really are.

 “Her work is a fusion of opposites: virtual folk subjects on the one hand and high art strategies on the other.” - Victoria Donohoe, Philadelphia Inquirer